Correlated Bayesian Additive Regression Trees with Gaussian Process for Regression Analysis of Dependent Data: Abstract

 \section{Abstract}

-Bayesian Additive Regression Trees (BART) has gained widespread popularity, prompting the development of various extensions for different applications.
-However, limited attention has been given to analyzing dependent data.
-Based on a general correlated error assumption and an innovative dummy representation, we introduces a novel extension of BART, called Correlated BART (CBART), designed to handle correlated errors.
-By integrating CBART with a Gaussian process (GP), we propose the CBART-GP model, in which the CBART and GP components are loosely coupled, allowing them to be estimated and applied independently.
-CBART captures the covariate mean function $E[y|\mathbf{x}]=f(\mathbf{x})$, while the Gaussian process models the dependency structure in the response $y$.
-We also developed a computationally efficient approach, named two-stage analysis of variance with weighted residuals, for the estimation of CBART-GP.
-Simulation studies demonstrate the superiority of CBART-GP over other models, and a real-world application illustrates its practical applicability.
+Bayesian Additive Regression Trees (BART) has gained widespread popularity, inspiring numerous extensions across diverse applications.
+However, relatively little attention has been given to modeling dependent data.
+To fill this gap, we introduce Correlated BART (CBART), which extends BART to account for correlated errors.
+With a dummy representation, efficient matrix computation was developed for the estimation of CBART.
+Building on CBART, we propose CBART-GP, a nonparametric regression model that integrates CBART with a Gaussian process (GP) in an additive framework.
+In CBART-GP, CBART retrieves the true signal of covariates-response relationship, while the GP extracts the dependency structure of residuals.
+To enable scalable inference of CBART-GP, we develop a two-stage analysis of variance with weighted residuals approach to substantially reduce the computational complexity.
+Simulation studies demonstrate that CBART-GP not only accurately recovers the true covariate–response relationship but also achieves strong predictive performance.
+A real-world application further illustrates its practical utility.